 Hi, I’m Dustin.
 I am a mathematical physicist turned philosopher of physics.
-After 18 months as a Feodor Lynen Research Fellow at the Université de Lausanne (UNIL) in Switzerland, I have just started a second PhD in philosophy, working on „Typiclity as a way of reasoning in science and metaphysics“.
+After 18 months as a Feodor Lynen Research Fellow at the Université de Lausanne (UNIL) in Switzerland, I have just started a second PhD in philosophy, working on „Typicality as a way of reasoning in science and metaphysics“.

 My main research interests are in relativistic quantum mechanics, metaphysics of laws and the arrow of time.